qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 The new theme is listed at the bottom of the drop-down menu and can be restored by clicking on it.

-The :menuselection:`Replace Theme -->` option allows you overwrite an existing theme with the currently enable layers and their styles while the :menuselection:`Remove Current Theme` button deletes the active theme.
+The :menuselection:`Replace Theme -->` option allows you to overwrite an existing theme with the currently enabled layers and their styles while the :menuselection:`Remove Current Theme` button deletes the active theme.

 All configured themes are also accessible in the Print Composer.
 This allows you